 Rome 2: Total War

 As far as video games are concerned, it’s uncommon for a predecessor to trump its sequel.
-But that’s exactly what Rome did to Rome 2.
-While still a reputable title in itself, Rome 2’s release was mired in a host of technical problems.
+But that’s exactly what Rome Total War did to Rome 2.
+While still a reputable Total War Title in itself, Rome II’s release was mired in a host of technical problems.

 On the positive side, its sports greatly improved visuals, even letting the camera zoom in on items to show the dismay on people’s faces when their friends get slaughtered.
 For this reason, Rome 2 has a sense of individual drama that’s not found in earlier Total War games.

-There are also more types of battle in Rome 2.
+There are also more types of battle in Rome II.
 Some combine naval and land battles, while others involve river battles, sieges, and ambushes.

 Medieval 2: Total War

-Medieval 2 is an upgrade on Medieval, obviously, but it’s not easy for newbies.
+Medieval 2 is an upgrade on Medieval Total War, obviously, but it’s not easy for newbies.
 The deep gameplay, daunting battles, and need to plot are quite difficult to pull off.
-And with easily the largest number of battles you’ll ever find in any Total War game, Medieval 2 offers a pleasant yet daunting perspective on gameplay.
+And with easily the largest number of battles you’ll ever find in any Total War game, Medieval II Total War offers a pleasant yet daunting perspective on gameplay.
 While it may be stressful, you’ll come around to really enjoy this dark game set in the Middle Ages.

-Medieval 2 is one of the best Total War games due to the better graphics that enhance the feel of battles, as opposed to stick figures battling it out.
+Medieval Total War is one of the best Total War games due to the better graphics that enhance the feel of battles, as opposed to stick figures battling it out.
 It covers the daily aspects of the Middle Ages life, including the Pope’s election and religion.
-This detailed gameplay with new ideas scattered all over makes Medieval 2 one of the best games in the Total War series.
+This detailed gameplay with new ideas scattered all over makes Medieval II Total War one of the best games in the Total War series.

 Medieval: Total War